Silence over whether Grenfell Tower materials passed safety test

-LONDON The cladding system used on London's Grenfell Tower would only have met British regulatory standards if the two main materials had passed a key safety test together, according to a Reuters analysis of the building code and data on the materials.
+LONDON (Reuters) - The cladding system used on London’s Grenfell Tower would only have met British regulatory standards if the two main materials had passed a key safety test together, according to a Reuters analysis of the building code and data on the materials.

 Three weeks after the June 14 fire, neither the two companies involved in the cladding on the Grenfell Tower nor the local authority which enforces the building codes have addressed questions from Reuters about whether that test was ever conducted and its outcome.

 The test is required to show whether both materials when used together were sufficiently resistant to combustion.

 Without proof that it had been carried out, the cladding system would not have met building regulations.

 The cladding work carried about by Rydon Group Ltd, the main contractor on the 2014-2016 refurbishment of the building, and its subcontractor Harley Facades involved attaching insulation boards to the tower’s concrete facade and covering them with aluminum composite panels.

-France's Saint Goblin said the insulation used was its brandof polyisocyanurate (PIR) called Celotex RS5000.
+France’s Saint Gobain said the insulation used was its brand of polyisocyanurate (PIR) called Celotex RS5000.

-The aluminum panels, which had a polyethylene plastic corewere called Reynobond PE, and made by New York-based ArconicInc, previously known as Alcoa Inc.
+The aluminum panels, which had a polyethylene plastic core were called Reynobond PE, and made by New York-based ArconicInc, previously known as Alcoa Inc.

-If all the elements of the insulation system had achieved a separate and demanding government standard called "limited combustibility", in separate tests, then a combined test would not have been necessary, according to the building regulations.
+If all the elements of the insulation system had achieved a separate and demanding government standard called “limited combustibility”, in separate tests, then a combined test would not have been necessary, according to the building regulations.

 But Reynobond PE and Celotex did not meet the combustibility test by themselves, according to safety experts and product specifications published by the manufacturers.

 This meant that the two materials combined would need to pass another test known as the BS 8414 test, according to the building regulations.
 This involves setting a fire under a three-storey mock-up of the proposed wall construction.